‘I’m dying, I need help’: Inside the battle to turn around England’s drugs death capital

 “That’s what we’re focused on,” says Hall.
 “Trying to keep people alive.”

-The one wider concern may be whether such intensive support is sustainable.
-It does not, to be blunt, come cheap.
+One wider concern may be whether such intensive support is sustainable.
+It does not come cheap.
 The cost of providing similar levels of support for all the country’s 300,000 heroin and crack addicts would be astronomical.
-About £1.75 billion over the next five years. to be exact - according to Professor Dame Carol Black.
+About £1.75bn over the next five years. to be exact, according to Professor Dame Carol Black.

-The former Cambridge University college principal has spent the last 18 months working on a landmark independent review into curbing and treating drug misuse.
+The former Cambridge University college principal has spent the past 18 months working on a landmark independent review into curbing and treating drug misuse.
 Her conclusions – published in full last month – is that a “whole systems change” is needed.
 While her work does not refer to the pilot in Blackpool, her report advocates a similar approach across the country.

-“You need to really improve the treatment and recovery system and by that I don't just mean the clinical service,” she says today.
-“I mean, mental health support, trauma support, housing, and the opportunity to get into work… You need that whole package to get people to stay in treatment and to come out the other end, able to contribute to society.”
+“You need to really improve the treatment and recovery system and by that I don’t just mean the clinical service,” she says today.
+“I mean mental health support, trauma support, housing, and the opportunity to get into work… You need that whole package to get people to stay in treatment and to come out the other end, able to contribute to society.”

 While some may baulk at the sum required, Dame Carol insists it would be money well invested.

-“The government spends £19.2 billion a year on the drug dependency problem in terms of the criminal justice system, the prison system, health benefits, social care,” she says “Drugs are responsible for 50 per cent of homicides and nearly 50 per cent of serious crime.
+“The government spends £19.2bn a year on the drug dependency problem in terms of the criminal justice system, the prison system, health benefits, social care,” she says.
+“Drugs are responsible for 50 per cent of homicides and nearly 50 per cent of serious crime.
 They fill up a third of our prison places.
 You can’t [solve this] without some investment.
-I mean, £1.75 billion?
+I mean, £1.75bn?
 It has to be value for money.”

 If it is a conclusion arrived at in the corridors of power and academia, it is also one that chimes back on the streets of Blackpool.
-Brown, for one, agrees with it.
+Steven Brown, for one, agrees with it.

 “Too many people are dying,” he says.
 “Here and everywhere.
 These are human beings.
 They haven’t chosen to be addicts.
 They need our help.”